moj-analytical-services/user-guidance/source/documentation/tools/tools-for-data-processing.md

 > * Setup even for simple tasks can be complex

 ### Create a Derived Table
-[Create a Derived Table](https://user-guidance.analytical-platform.service.justice.gov.uk/tools/create-a-derived-table/) is an in-house developed service that brings dbt, Git, and data access controls together to allow you to deploy derived and processed tables from data available on the Analytical Platform; straight to Athena, in a reproducible way, and with scheduled table updates.
+[Create a Derived Table](https://user-guidance.analytical-platform.service.justice.gov.uk/tools/create-a-derived-table/) also allows you to run scheduled table updates.

 > ✅ Pros
 > * Processing can be triggered when underlying ‘source’ data has been updated